andpiazza/yoast_breadcrumbs/README.md

 A project to help Wordpress / Yoast SEO community customize the appearance of breadcrumbs in their website

 ## Problems this code solves
 There's abundant documentation on how to implement Yoast SEO breadcrumbs.
-However, there's very little clarity around a couple of problems:
+However, there's very little clarity around a few problems faced by web developers:
+* How to align breadcrumbs with the body of your page/posts
-* How to make the post title (last element of the breadcrumb) disappear
+* How to remove the last element (post title) from the breadcrumb
+* How to remove breadcrumbs first element (site name) from the website but keep show it on search engines
 * How to format breadcrumbs appearance on the website
-* How to selectively show / remove breadcrumbs (from specific pages, posts, homepage, blog, etc)
+* How to selectively show / remove breadcrumbs from specific pages, posts, homepage, blog, etc

 ## Who's This For
 Developers, webmasters and users that want to configure breadcrumbs above/beyond what Yoast SEO plug interface allows them to, in a simple and elegant way.